chrberrig/graph_stan/README.md

 - **Graph Rendering**: Automatically generates a dependency graph from a Stan model file, showing the relationships between parameters and data.
 - **Custom Labels**: Supports custom labeling of nodes using a label mapping file.
 This allows for LaTeX-style symbols or any other custom labels.
 - **Verbosity Control**: Provides a command-line flag to control the level of detail shown in the dependency graph.
 You can choose to display full functional dependencies or only the names of the distributions.
+Furthermore, you can control the verbosity of the rendering in the output.
 - **Flexible Output**: Generates both .dot files for further customization and .png images for easy visualization.

 ## Installation